godotengine/godot-docs/classes/class_animationplayer.rst

 An animation player is used for general-purpose playback of :ref:`Animation<class_Animation>` resources.
 It contains a dictionary of animations (referenced by name) and custom blend times between their transitions.
 Additionally, animations can be played and blended in different channels.

-``AnimationPlayer`` is more suited than :ref:`Tween<class_Tween>` for animations where you know the final values in advance.
+\ ``AnimationPlayer`` is more suited than :ref:`Tween<class_Tween>` for animations where you know the final values in advance.
 For example, fading a screen in and out is more easily done with an ``AnimationPlayer`` node thanks to the animation tools provided by the editor.
 That particular example can also be implemented with a :ref:`Tween<class_Tween>` node, but it requires doing everything by code.

 Updating the target properties of animations occurs at process time.

 Tutorials
 ---------

-- :doc:`../tutorials/animation/index`
+- :doc:`Animation tutorial index <../tutorials/animation/index>`

-- :doc:`../tutorials/2d/2d_sprite_animation`
+- :doc:`2D Sprite animation <../tutorials/2d/2d_sprite_animation>`

 - `Third Person Shooter Demo <https://godotengine.org/asset-library/asset/678>`__